TheHunter: theHunter: Classic

 Prior to announcing theHunter: Classic, British developer Emote Games and Swedish developer Avalanche Studios revealed on 8 April 2008 that they had formed a joint venture through which they would create a "unique cross-format socially-enabled game". theHunter was officially announced on 17 September 2008.
 The game was released as a free-to-play title in April 2009.

 Avalanche Studios announced on 18 February 2010 that they had acquired the intellectual property to theHunter: Classic from Emote Games.
 According to Avalanche Studios' chief technology officer, Linus Blomberg, the studio lost and 20 employees due to publishing deals in 2009, because of which they sought to take advantage of theHunter: Classic independently.
 He further noted that, although the game had 100,000 registered users at the time, the number of active users had declined significantly since November 2009.
 Christofer Sundberg, chief executive officer for Avalanche Studios, explained that the company planned to establish a separately managed subsidiary studio that would focus exclusively on theHunter: Classic.
 This studio was announced as Expansive Worlds on 23 March 2010, with Stefan Pettersson, previously senior consultant at Netlight Consulting, leading the establishment as managing director.
+On 9 July 2026, Expansive Worlds announced that development for theHunter: Classic would permanently end.
+Expansive Worlds also announced that the game would permanently shut down on 11 November 2026, including the deletion of all player accounts and forum content. theHunter: Classic became unavailable for purchase on Steam on 19 August 2026.